suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Verify the integrity of a Dependency Manifest.
 When a Manifest Processor executes suit-condition-dependency-integrity, it performs the following operations:

-1. Evaluate any delegation chains
+1. Evaluate any Delegation Chains
 2. Verify the signature of the Manifest hash
 3. Compare the Manifest hash to the provided hash
 4. Verify the Manifest against the Manifest hash